Some In Rural Florida Want Officials To Change Direction On Toll Roads

 "They would constitute the most disastrous single thing that's ever happened to the rural areas and the environment in the state of Florida," Charles Lee of Audubon, Fla., says.

 Lee and others are worried the new roads could go through natural and agricultural areas that provide habitat for endangered species, including the Florida panther.
-They're hoping to minimize the impact to the environment by convincing planners to locate the new highways along already existing routes.
+They're hoping to minimize the impact to the environment by persuading planners to locate the new highways along already existing routes.

 National